-Prerequisite: Introduction to agriculture

-Course Description: This course builds skills and knowledge gained in the Introduction to the Agriculture Industry course.
+Year Offered: 10 Prerequisite: Introduction to agriculture Length of course: 1 year Credit: 1 credit Course Description: This course builds skills and knowledge gained in the Introduction to the Agriculture Industry course.
 Major units of instruction include advanced plant science, soil science, animal science, and agricultural mechanics.
 Applied science and math skills and concepts will be stressed throughout the course as they relate to each area.
 The development of leadership, employability and computer skills will also be taught.
 Because FFA and Supervised Agricultural Experience Proprietorships (SAEP's) are integral components of this course, students are required to conduct a Supervised Agricultural Experience (SAE) at home.

-Subject: Biological Science Applications in Agriculture (Plant and Animal Science)

-Prerequisite: Ag Science, Biology, or Physical Science

-Course Description: This course is designed to reinforce and extend students' understanding of science by associating scientific principles and concepts with relevant applications in agriculture.
+Subject: Biological Science Applications in Agriculture (Plant and Animal Science) Year Offered: 10, 11, 12 Prerequisite: Ag Science Length of Course: 1 year Credit: 1 credit Course Description: This course is designed to reinforce and extend students' understanding of science by associating scientific principles and concepts with relevant applications in agriculture.
 Students will examine major phases of plant growth and management, and management of major phases of animals in agriculture and the specific biological science concepts that govern management decisions.
 This course will deepen students' understanding of science as content and as a process through the use of numerous laboratory exercises and experiments.
 Because FFA and Supervised Agricultural Experience Proprietorships (SAEP's) are integral components of this course, students are required to conduct a Supervised Agricultural Experience (SAE) at home.